deckhouse/virtualization/images/kube-api-proxy/STRUCTURE.md

 - Set KUBECONFIG variable in the main container.
 File should contain configuration to connect to proxy port.
   - Note: kubevirt containers use --kubeconfig flag, cdi containers use KUBECONFIG env variable.
 - Add a new sidecar container with the proxy.
-  - Set WEBHOOK_PROXY to "no" if webhook proxying is not required.
+  - Set WEBHOOK_ADDRESS if webhook proxying is required.
+  - Add volumeMount with a certificate and set WEBHOOK_CERT_FILE and WEBHOOK_KEY_FILE to use the certificate.
+  - Add port 24192 to the webhook Service to use the certificate without issuing new one with changed ServerName.

 ## API client proxying